joseph-flinn/site/data/posts/0066-engineering-portfolio-management-part3.md

 | MRL 9 | Facilities and tools in routine production | | Facilities proven at production rate | | Routine MRP scheduling in place | Deployment |
 | MRL 10 | Production process running under statistical process control | Full rate production personnel & skill set definitions in place | Surge capability for higher production rates understood | | Supply chain life-cycle management established | Full Production |

-The overall MRL of a project is the lowest MRL across all of these categories.
-If a production facility has been designed and built, but still requires highly skilled scientists with PhDs to operate, the readiness level of manufacturing the product is constrained to an MRL 2.
+The overall MRL of a product is the lowest MRL across all of these categories.
+If a production facility has been designed and built, but the manufacturing process still requires highly skilled scientists with PhDs to operate, the readiness level of manufacturing the product is constrained to an MRL 2.

-While these levels are specific to product manufacturing, the categories can be tweaked to apply the same type of framework to operational readiness for managing software infrastructure and site reliability.
-I call these Operational Readiness Levels or ORLs.
-All of the physical facilities and tooling are translated into hardware or cloud infrastructure.
-The others are broad enough to remain the same.
+While these levels are specific to product manufacturing, the categories can be tweaked to apply the same type of framework to software operational readiness: Operational Readiness Levels (ORLs).
+All of the physical facilities and tooling are replaced with infrasturcture and processes needed to operate software at scale.
+The categories that have been left are broad enough to remain the same.

 | Level | Process description / definition | Skill required to operate | Infrastructure & Operating Processes | Cost management | Supply Chain Management | Phase |
 | ----- | -------------------------------- | ------------------------- | --------------------- | --------------- | ----------------------- | ----- |